-The paper presents an analytical framework for comprehensive assessment and comparison of EU country positions.
-The framework comprises the competitive advantage matrix and diamond concepts.
-Empirical data are based on expert surveys carried out within Global Competitiveness Report by the Word Economic Forum (WEF 2004) and some additional indicators.
-The matrix and diamond structures are based on the concept of competitiveness presented by Sala-i-Martin and Artadi (2004) with reference to Porter (2003), more precisely, on differentiating between sources of competitiveness according to (qualitatively advanced) stages of development (driven by production factors, efficiency, or innovations).
-Economic success based on competitiveness at lower stages of development ultimately leads to the loss of competitiveness due to increasing prices of input, in particular wages.
+The chapter presents an analytical framework for comprehensive assessment and comparison of EU country positions.
+The framework comprises the competitive advantage matrix and diamond concepts which are based on differentiating between sources of competitiveness according to (qualitatively advanced) stages of development (driven by production factors, efficiency, or innovations).
+Economic success based on competitiveness at lower stages of development ultimately leads to the loss of competitiveness due to increasing prices of inputs, in particular wages.
 Achieving long-term sustainable growth therefore requires gradual advancement towards qualitatively higher sources of competitive advantage.
-Although this differentiation appears to be very significant for the assessment of positions of EU members, it has not received adequate attention until now.
-As a result, the outcome of analyses carried out to date (benchmarking) and the formulation of related political recommendations do not consider adequately country specifics often at very different development stages of competitive advantage and innovation capacity.
-This difference is particularly apparent within the enlarged EU in the case of new and some other less developed members.
+This is particularly apparent within the enlarged EU in the case of new and some other less developed members.